mr-ragman/mailscream/README.md

 * Send it..
 Yes, SEND it - into the void.

-* Get roasted by your imaginary boss if you enable OpenAI (or OpenAI compatible LLM).
+* Get roasted by your imaginary boss if you enable LLM integration (OpenAI or OPENAI API compatible LLM).

 * Repeat as necessary.

 **No** servers. **No** surveillance.
 Just screaming and rolling into the void.

+## WHY?

 Because burnout is real, and revenge emails are best left unsent.